Choose a Site

 Ready to try it for yourself?
 Check out our espresso martini cocktail recipe made with GREY GOOSE® Vodka!

-Learn moreGREY GOOSE® Vodka and Flavoured vodkas all contain zero carbohydrates in a 30ml serving.
+Learn moreGREY GOOSE® Vodka and Flavoured vodkas all have zero carbohydrates in a 30ml serving.
+Since GREY GOOSE® vodkas have 0 carbs, they can be considered keto friendly.
 Learn more about calories or gluten in GREY GOOSE® products.

 Check out how to craft your own vodka seltzer, or the lighter side of cocktails for recipes to enjoy.

-Learn moreA 30ml serving of GREY GOOSE Vodka contains 66 calories.
-Learn about carbohydrates or gluten in GREY GOOSE® Vodka.
+Learn moreA 30ml serving of GREY GOOSE® Vodka has 66 calories.
+Learn about carbohydrates, alcohol content or gluten in GREY GOOSE® Vodka.

 Check out how to craft your own vodka seltzer, or the lighter side of cocktails for recipes to enjoy.